 A group of devices is not connecting to Plume

 Listed here are some common reasons for this to occur after you've completed setup:

 - You previously had separate 2.4 and 5 GHz networks (SSIDs) on your old wireless router.

 - Since you previously had two separate SSIDs, you'll have to check that all your devices have the updated Wi-Fi credentials.
 If you reused the credentials of one of these SSIDs, devices using the other will need to be updated with new credentials since Plume uses a single SSID for both bands.

 - Likewise, you will need to disable both 2.4 GHz and 5 GHz radios, otherwise, devices will not disconnect from the old network and connect to Plume.

 - Certain 2.4 GHz only IoT (Smart Home) devices are not connecting to the new Wi-Fi even though the SSID and password match the previous router.

-- There are some smart home devices that use a control app running on a mobile for setup, that have issue connecting to Wi-Fi networks that use a single SSID for both bands like Plume.
+- There are some smart home devices that use a control app running on mobile for setup, that have issues connecting to Wi-Fi networks that use a single SSID for both bands like Plume.

 - These 2.4 GHz only devices are actually using the BSSID to connect instead of the SSID.
-Because of this, even if you set up Plume's SSID and password to match the old 2.4 GHz network's, these devices will not be able to immediate connect.
-Click here to learn more about this behavior and how to connect these device to Plume.
+Because of this, even if you set up Plume's SSID and password to match the old 2.4 GHz network's, these devices will not be able to immediately connect.
+Click here to learn more about this behavior and how to connect these devices to Plume.

 - If you are still using you old router, check the DHCP settings.